PEOPLE SEARCH

 http://www.usa-people-search.com/Results.aspx

-are given for free, so the game is to throw enough guesses into the
+Only 100 hits maximum are reported regardless of how many there were, so the game is to throw enough guesses into the

 search to narrow the retrievals to under 100 possibilities.